-This course examines the social production of, health, illness, mortality, and health care.
-It, offers a sociological, perspective on health, illness, and health care, and highlights the connection between social, justice, social, transformation, health, illness, mortality, and, health care.
-While this course focuses on the, health and health, care within the U.S., it also examines the global, challenges in health and health care
+This course examines and offers a sociological perspective on the social production of health, illness, mortality, and health care.
+It highlights the connection between social justice, social transformation, health, illness, mortality, and health care.
+While this course focuses on health and health care within the U.S., it also examines the global challenges in health and health care.